skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile Project Management/Week3.md

 ## Epics
 An epic’s purpose is to help manage related user stories.

-Mike Cohn, the inventor of the term “epic” as it relates to Scrum, describes epic as a “very large user story”—one that could not be delivered within a single iteration and may need to be split into smaller stories.
+Mike Cohn, the inventor of the term “epic” as it relates to Scrum, describes epic as a "very large user story"—one that could not be delivered within a single iteration and may need to be split into smaller stories.

+*User stories may include customers wanting to read reviews of books on the website or wanting to add books to their cart.
+These user stories could fall into the “website creation” epic.*

 ![scrum-epics](scrum-epics.png)